 As of 2020 this will be no more, as the use of Lasix – and indeed all other race day medications – will be prohibited in this contest.
-An admirable move from the organisers, as is the fact that they have pledged to donate 2% of total prize money to thoroughbred aftercare from 2020 onwards.
+An admirable move from the organisers, as is the fact that they have pledged to donate 2% of total prize money to thoroughbred aftercare.

 Being run on dirt, it perhaps isn’t too surprising to learn that the early editions of the race have been dominated by the US, whose runners of course tend to be bred to excel under such conditions.